interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/misbehavior.md

 ## Overview

-In this scenario, the service provider's endpoint are accessed directly with missing or incorrect credentials.
+In this scenario, the service provider's endpoints are accessed directly to test missing credentials as well as invalid requests.
 Resources that exists as well as resources that are not expected to exist are queried.

 ## Resources